 Interference: Placing a piece in between one enemy piece and another enemy piece that defends it on a rank, file, or diagonal.
 Also see Novotný.

 Intermediate move: A reply to an opponent’s threat that takes higher priority, forcing them to respond.
-Usually a check or capture, these moves can be unexpected and win immediately.
+Usually a check or capture, such moves can be unexpected and often win immediately.

 Intermezzo: See Intermediate Move.
 (Italian)